- Majors & Minors

 This collection, established from the library of Nancy Cairns, former Professor of French, includes several hundred volumes of French literature.
 Several rare early editions of French political and literary works are contained in this collection, including works by Agrippa d'Aubigné, Étienne Pasquier, and Madeleine-Angélique de Gomez, housed in the Jane Conrad Apple Rare Books Room.

-Search for these items in the library's catalog and select the Location: Nancy Cairns
+Search for these items in the library's catalog and search on the subject: Cairns collection

 Russell Gilbert Pennsylvania German Collection

 This collection offers rich resources in Pennsylvania German Language, Literature, and History.
 Based on a gift from former Professor of German Russell Gilbert, the collection continues to grow by the addition of donor gifts and other acquisitions.
 The collection is housed in the Pennsylvania Room that features a beautiful fan-window overlooking University Avenue.